CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Once you start Mailable Transcripts, some of your reading time will be on those, but continue to read your fast writing.

 ## How to Copy Shorthand

+Practice writing in different modes: Slow enough to write "practically perfect" notes, so fast you cannot keep up, and in between.
+If you only practice writing slowly, you will never build speed, and will panic when you fall behind.
+If you only practice writing so fast that you cannot write neatly, your shapes will degrade to illegibility.
+Always write as neatly as possible for the current speed, but be ready to sacrifice neatness and parts of words if necessary in order to keep up.

+> On a study of immediate and deferred transcription, Pullis (reporting on Iannizzi) found inaccurate notes led to inaccurate transcription.
+The effect was more significant for less-skilled writers and more significant after a week delay. (p11)\

+> One study was of a 5 minute dictation at 80wpm.
+The students were partway through an advanced class, and this speed was well within their abilities.
+4.45% of the words were written incorrectly.
+For immediate transcription, the total error rate was 1.25%.
+4.45% of the outlines were written incorrectly, but those few words accounted for 67% of the transcription mistakes.
+For deferred transcription of the same writing, that ratio went up to 75%, for a total error rate of 1.95%.

+> In a related study of second year students at 70wpm, the results were even more drastic.
+Total transcription mistakes were 4%, and fully half of them were from the 12% of the outlines which were incorrect. {.aside}

+However...too much emphasis on perfect notes leads to a slow hand.

+> In teaching shorthand we have given too little thought to the right posture and and to the development of swift, effortless writing from the beginning.
+Many teachers places such emphasis on *slow*, careful writing that the *habit* of slow movement is fastened on the student.
+Afterwards, in the advanced work, the student finds it difficult, and sometimes impossible, to overcome the sluggish, painfully precise style thus acquired. -- Gregg, JR. Making Shorthand Teaching Effective, A paper read before the Eastern Commercial Teachers' Association.
+Gregg Publishing Company,  1921. xxx ref

 Copying well-written shorthand is the fastest way to learn how the building blocks go together.
 Copying can also help with building hand speed and endurance, but those will come later.